straussna/fmod-gdextension-sharp/README.md

 - Play one-shot events and attach them to Godot nodes.
 - Manage banks, buses, VCAs, and global parameters through `FmodServerWrapper`.
 - Support for 2D and 3D positional audio with automatic transform updates.
-- Example scenes and scripts demonstrating common workflows.
+- Example scripts demonstrating common workflows are provided in `addons/fmod-gdextension-sharp/examples/`.

 ## Requirements

+- Godot 4.3 or later.
-- Godot 4.3 or later with .NET support enabled.
+- Godot editor built/run with .NET (Mono) enabled to compile and run the C# editor plugin.
-- .NET SDK compatible with the project (project targets .NET 10).
+- .NET SDK compatible with the project (this project targets .NET 10).
 - FMOD Studio (for building banks) and FMOD banks exported for use in your project.
 - The upstream GDExtension `utopia-rise/fmod-gdextension` must be installed in the project.
-This addon is a wrapper and depends on that extension at runtime.
+This addon is a C# wrapper and depends on that extension at runtime.

+Important: The editor-side plugin included in this addon is written in C#.
+Automatic autoload registration performed by the plugin requires the Mono-enabled Godot editor.
+If you do not run the Mono-enabled editor, the plugin will not be able to auto-register the `FmodServerWrapper` autoload and you should add the autoload manually (instructions below).

 ## Installation

-1. Clone or download this repository and copy its `addons/fmod-gdextension-sharp` folder into your Godot project's `res://addons/` directory.
+1. Copy `addons/fmod-gdextension-sharp` into your Godot project's `res://addons/` directory.

 2. Install the required GDExtension (prerequisite):
-   - Install `utopia-rise/fmod-gdextension` following its instructions.
+   - Follow the installation instructions for `utopia-rise/fmod-gdextension` and place it under `res://addons/fmod-gdextension` (or install it using your preferred method).
-   - The GDExtension provides the native bindings and the `FmodServer` singleton that this C# wrapper calls into.
+   - The GDExtension provides the native bindings and the `FmodServer` singleton that this C# wrapper forwards to.

-3. Open the Godot project.
+3. Open the Godot project in the Mono-enabled editor (required to compile C# editor plugin).
+If you cannot run the Mono-enabled editor, continue to step 5 to add autoloads manually.

 4. In the Godot editor, go to `Project` → `Project Settings` → `Plugins` and enable the `FMOD Sharp` plugin.
-   - Enabling the plugin registers any runtime/autoload hooks defined by the plugin.
-The wrapper will attempt to resolve the `FmodServer` singleton at runtime and will log an error if the GDExtension is missing.
+   - When enabled in the Mono editor, the plugin attempts to register the `FmodServerWrapper` autoload entry pointing to `res://addons/fmod-gdextension-sharp/src/FmodServerWrapper.cs`.
+On plugin disable or when the plugin exits, it will attempt to remove the autoload entry it created.

+5. Manual autoload (if automatic registration did not occur):
+   - Open `Project` → `Project Settings` → `Autoload` and add an entry:
+     - Name: `FmodServerWrapper`
+     - Path: `res://addons/fmod-gdextension-sharp/src/FmodServerWrapper.cs`
+   - This step ensures the wrapper is available as a global singleton at runtime.

-5. Place your FMOD banks (e.g. `Master.bank`, `Master.strings.bank`, etc.) in the project and load them via the wrapper or examples.
+6. Place your FMOD banks (e.g. `Master.bank`, `Master.strings.bank`, etc.) in the project and load them via the wrapper or example scripts.

 ## Usage

-This addon exposes a thin C# wrapper around the GDScript API.
+This addon exposes a thin C# wrapper around the GDScript API exposed by the GDExtension.
 Typical usage patterns:

 - Loading banks and initializing (example):